Theresa Scavenius: Political career

 Theresa Scavenius was a member of the Danish Social Liberal Party from 2016 to 2017.
 In September 2017, she was a candidate to become vice chairman of the party, but lost to Bitten Schjødts Kjær.
 She subsequently left the party.

 Scavenius joined The Alternative in December 2017, and was a candidate in the 2019 general election, running in the North Zealand constituency.
 She said she decided to run because she was "deeply frustrated" by Danish climate politics, which she perceived to be unambitious.
 She received donations of 300.000 DKK for her campaign.
 The donations were controversial because The Alternative has a political goal to remove money from politics.
 Scavenius did not get elected, as The Alternative did not win any seats in the constituency.
 She received 1,267 votes; the most among the party's candidates in the constituency.
 Incumbent member of the Folketing, Christian Poll, followed with 1,162 votes.

 In December 2019, she announced that she was a candidate to become political leader of The Alternative, after founder Uffe Elbæk announced that he would resign in February 2020.
 Before her announcement, she had been seen as a likely candidate by the media.
 After two elimination rounds, she lost to Josephine Fock who got 936 votes against Scavenius's 668 votes.
 The election of Fock caused a leadership crisis in which four of the party' five members of the Folketing, including Elbæk, left The Alternative.
 Scavenius subsequently left the party, referencing its "de facto dissolution".

+In March 2021, Scavenius announced she was starting a new climate-based political party entitled "Momentum", but after receiving just under 3,000 votes in the Copenhagen municipal elections, the party folded.
+Scavenius later returned to The Alternative and was elected to the Folketing in the 2022 Danish general election.

+In September 2023, Scavenius was stripped of her committee assignments and excluded from The Alternative's parliamentary group.
+Following this, she resigned as a member of the party.